Updated May 2026

-After three decades of installing sod across Connecticut, Massachusetts, Rhode Island, and New York, we've watched more new lawns fail from bad fertilizer timing than from bad sod.
+Backed by three decades of sod industry experience across Connecticut, Massachusetts, Rhode Island, and New York, we've watched more new lawns fail from bad fertilizer decisions than from bad sod.
 The sod itself is rarely the problem.
-The problem is what homeowners do to it in the first six weeks.
+The problem is what goes under it, and what homeowners do to it in the first six weeks.

-This guide is the fertilization schedule we give our own full-service customers — including the specs we look for on the bag, not just the brands.
+This guide is the fertilization approach we give our own full-service customers — the specs we look for on the bag, not just the brands.
+We've updated it to reflect what's actually changed in the Northeast: the phosphorus laws, the soil science, and the products now built specifically for this job.

-Fresh sod arrives with roots that are effectively cut off.
-For the first three to four weeks, that sod is pouring every calorie it has into growing new roots down into your soil.
-Hitting it with nitrogen during this window forces top growth before the root system can support it — and top growth the roots can't support is how you end up with yellow, stressed sod by week five.
+Once the sod is down, resist the urge to feed it again.
+Fresh sod arrives with roots that are effectively cut off, and for the first three to four weeks it's pouring every calorie into growing new roots down into your soil.
+Hitting it with more nitrogen now forces top growth the roots can't yet support — and that's how you end up with yellow, stressed sod by week five.

 - Consistent watering.
 Two to three short cycles per day for the first 10–14 days, tapering as roots establish.